fastnsilver/cibox/base-vm/README.md

 	* **sqlite-devel** - needed for TBD
 	* **perl** - needed for TBD
 	* **wget** - needed to download source packages and other binary dependencies
-	* **dkms** - Dynamic Kernal Module Support - neeed to build VirtualBox Guest Additions
+	* **dkms** - Dynamic Kernal Module Support - needed for building VirtualBox Guest Additions
-	* **nfs-utils** - neeed to build VirtualBox Guest Additions
+	* **nfs-utils** - needed for building VirtualBox Guest Additions
 * Installs X-Windows
-	* Yum install **X-Windows System** (group) - neeed to build VirtualBox Guest Additions
+	* Yum install **X-Windows System** (group) - needed for building VirtualBox Guest Additions
 * Performs System Configurations:
-	* Add the veewee user:group - so veewee can provision software
+	* Add the veewee user:group - so Veewee can provision software
-	* Add veewee to sudoers file - so veewee can provision software
+	* Add veewee to sudoers file - so Veewee can provision software
 	* Configure ssh to not use DNS	- we can't rely on DNS in all deployment environments

 ##### git.sh